-Long-haul flights can take their toll on your body.
-With these long haul flights tips and tricks you can ensure a swift and comfortable flight to the best of your ability.
+Long-haul flights can take their toll on your body and can be intimidating.
+However, with the right preparation and tactics, you can make your experience a pleasant one.
+With these long-haul flights tips and tricks, you can ensure a comfortable flight as best you can.

 1. Get a Good Nights Rest

 You may think that staying up the night before your long flight would benefit you assuming that you’d be so tired that you slept the whole way.
 Quite the opposite.

 Pulling an all nighter will cause you to be irritable and cranky.
 We all know how many lines you have to cue up in, in order to fly.
 TSA, coffee, boarding, lines are irritating as it is let alone with lack of sleep.

 Get a good nights rest the night before you take your long haul flight.
 You will still be able to get rest on the flight with a little help of a sleep aid.
 Your body, mind and soul will thank you.